 In 1969, former Israeli Prime Minister Golda Meir said "There is no such thing as a Palestinian people… It is not as if we came and threw them out and took their country.
 They didn't exist."

 "This proves that in the hysterical atmosphere of American elections, people lose all touch with reality and make not just irresponsible and dangerous statements, but also very racist comments that betray not just their own ignorance but an unforgivable bias," said top Palestinian Liberation Organization official Hanan Ashrawi.

 Gingrich spokesman R.C.
-Hammond released the following statement today in response to the Jewish Channel interview:
+Hammond released a statement today in response to the Jewish Channel interview:

 "Newt Gingrich supports a negotiated peace agreement between Israel and the Palestinians, which will necessarily include agreement between Israel and the Palestinians over the borders of a Palestinian state," the statement said.
 "However, to understand what is being proposed and negotiated you have to understand decades of complex history, which is exactly what Gingrich was referencing during the recent interview with The Jewish Channel. "